Sensorineural hearing loss: Perceptual consequences of a dead region

 Audiogram configurations are not good indicators of how a dead region will affect a person functionally, mainly due to individual differences.
 For example, a sloping audiogram is often present with a dead region, due to the spread of excitation.
 However, the individual may well be affected differently from someone with a corresponding sloped audiogram caused by partial damage to hair cells rather than a dead region.
 They will perceive sounds differently, yet the audiogram suggests that they have the same degree of loss.
 Huss and Moore investigated how hearing-impaired patients perceive pure tones, and found that they perceive tones as noisy and distorted, more (on average) than a person without a hearing impairment.
 However, they also found that the perception of tones as being like noise was not directly related to frequencies within the dead regions and was therefore not an indicator of a dead region.
-This therefore suggests that audiograms, and their poor representation of dead regions, are inaccurate predictors of a patient's perception of pure tone quality.
+This suggests that audiograms, and their poor representation of dead regions, are inaccurate predictors of a patient's perception of pure tone quality.

 Research by Kluk and Moore has shown that dead regions may also affect the patient's perception of frequencies beyond the dead regions.
 There is an enhancement in the ability to distinguish between tones that differ very slightly in frequency, in regions just beyond the dead regions, compared to tones further away.
-An explanation for this may be that cortical re-mapping has occurred.
+An explanation for this may be cortical remapping.
 Whereby, neurons which would normally be stimulated by the dead region have been reassigned to respond to functioning areas near it.
 This leads to an over-representation of these areas, resulting in an increased perceptual sensitivity to small frequency differences in tones.